Fire safety warnings prompted after flames ripped through Kirkby tumble dryer

-‘Lucky escape’ Kirby resident joins Ashfield firefighters in safety warning after tumble dryer blaze
+‘Lucky escape’ Kirkby resident joins Ashfield firefighters in safety warning after tumble dryer blaze

 A blaze in a tumble dyer has prompted a safety warning from Ashfield firefighters and a Kirkby resident who had a ‘lucky escape’.